You have no items in your bag

 How to Improve Body Sculpting Results

 While body contouring can provide noticeable changes on its own, many providers recommend making the most of your investment by using a topical product that can accelerate and maximize your results.
 ALASTIN’s patented TransFORM Body Treatment with TriHex Technology® is a leading formula in the space, created specifically for use after a body contouring procedure.
 With TriHex Technology®, this product works to help plump skin and promote collagen production.

 After receiving a sculpting treatment, your body needs time to break down the fat being targeted, and results can often take several weeks for significant weight loss to become visible.
 By using TransFORM Body Treatment, you can help speed up the process by supporting the removal of dead fat cells.

 Taking care of the skin covering your targeted areas will also help return elasticity and potentially prevent excess sagging skin following the procedure.
-For better results, more collagen, and a toned figure—use ALASTIN for all your post-treatment needs!
+For better results, increased collagen, and additional toning toned figure—use TransFORM Body Treatment with TriHex Technology® following any body-sculpting procedure.

 Join the A-List

 Stay in the glow with the latest beauty and skincare trends, products, and procedures.